 - World Balloon with Perfect View

 - Berlin Icebar

 Berlin TV Tower

-Reichstag Building is the German Parliament.
-Visitors can panoramic views from Reichstag’s glass dome, watch Bundestag in action, or grab a cup of coffee at the rooftop restaurant.
+You can see Berlin’s panoramic views from Reichstag’s glass dome, or take a seat and watch Bundestag in action, or grab a cup of coffee at the rooftop restaurant.

 Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.